andrejrs/Object-Oriented-PHP/README.md

 # Object-Oriented PHP

+I have prepared this small documentation for future colleagues in the company where I am employed.
+But why not share it with everyone :).
+Slowly but surely introduces the reader into the world of object programming.

 Some languages from the beginning were designed as object-oriented, with [PHP](http://php.net) it was not the case.
 In its beginnings, PHP was a procedural script language dedicated exclusively to web applications.
 As time passed, the community sought the introduction of object-oriented concepts into the language, which was done by the release of PHP version 4.

 The first implementation has had many weaknesses, such as problematic object referencing, the lack of setting the scope (public, private, protected) for attributes and methods, the lack of destructors, object cloning and interfaces.
 The PHP5 implementation fixes these deficiencies and brings many more new features, thus cluttering PHP into a language group with a fully implemented object model.